Improving Acoustic Scene Classification with City Features: Experiment

 \subsection{Training Configuration}

 We adopt different configurations of audio pre-processing, data augmentation and training strategy, tailored to each backbone model, mostly aligning with the intended design in the original works.
-City2Scene requires separating the encoder and classifier components of the backbone model.
-We follow the classifier settings from the original works and treat all previous layers as the encoder.
-Throughout all three stages of City2Scene, we maintain a consistent configuration for each backbone model.
-The temperature factor $\tau$ in Equation \ref{eq:city2scen} is fixed to 2 as in \cite{Schmid2023workshop}, while the balance coefficient $\lambda$ in Equation \ref{eq:loss} is optimized as a hyperparameter to maximize the performance using the validation set.
-Detailed hyperparameter settings are provided in the Appendix.
+City2Scene requires separating the feature extractor and classifier components of the backbone model.
+We follow the classifier settings from the original works and treat all previous layers as the feature extractor.
+Throughout all three stages of City2Scene, we mostly maintain a consistent configuration for each backbone model.
+The temperature factor $\tau$ in Equation (\ref{eq:city2scene}) is fixed to 2 as in \cite{Schmid2023workshop}, while the balance coefficient $\lambda$ in Equation (\ref{eq:loss}) is optimized as the hyperparameter to maximize the performance using the validation set.
+All experimental results presented are averaged over three independent runs with different seeds.
+Detailed hyperparameter settings are provided in the Section \ref{sec:appendix} of Appendix.